-The Splunk MCP tool provides a natural language interface for interacting with Splunk Enterprise/Cloud.
-It allows you to search data, manage KV stores, and access Splunk resources through an intuitive interface based on the Model Context Protocol.
+The Splunk MCP Tool enables natural language interaction with Splunk Enterprise/Cloud, providing capabilities for searching data, managing KV stores, and accessing Splunk resources through an intuitive interface.

 git clone <repository-url>